Mrbalwanek/its.all.a.lie/README.md

 # 🎮 its.all.a.lie

-> *A surreal browser game where things slowly stop making sense.*
+> *"A surreal browser game where things slowly stop making sense."*

-Built with **HTML**, **CSS**, and **JavaScript**.
+Built with **HTML**, **CSS**, and **JavaScript** where reality slowly begins to fall apart.

 ---

+> 🎧 **Best experienced with headphones.**
+>
+> Music and sound effects are an essential part of the atmosphere and gameplay.

+---

 ## 📖 About

-**its.all.a.lie** is a small experimental browser game created while learning web development.

-At first glance, it looks like a simple arcade game.
-You control a small square and your objective is straightforward:
+At first glance, **its.all.a.lie** appears to be a simple arcade game.

+You control a small block and your goal is straightforward:

-> **Avoid obstacles, survive for as long as possible, and beat your high score.**
+> **Avoid obstacles.
+Stay alive.
+Beat your high score.**

-But the longer you survive...

-...the more the game begins to change.
+The longer you survive, the faster the game becomes.

+Or at least...

+that's what it wants you to believe.

 ---

 ## ✨ Features

 - 🎮 Simple one-button gameplay
+- ⚡ Progressive difficulty
 - 📈 Endless score system
-- ⚡ Increasing difficulty
 - 🎵 Dynamic soundtrack
-- 🎨 Custom visuals and animations
+- 🎨 Custom visuals and effects
-- 👾 Hidden gameplay elements
+- 👾 Hidden gameplay mechanics
+- 💀 No checkpoints during the first run — one mistake means starting over
 - ❓ More than meets the eye...

 ---